This homemade gluten-free Nutella recipe from our friend Tina is a G-Free Foodie favorite. Whip up an easy batch for gifts - or to treat yourself!

 - 2 cups chocolate chips

-- 4-5 tbsp canola oil (Original recipe notes that you use more oil if you’re making during colder months, to keep from becoming too solid)
+- 4-5 tablespoon canola oil (Original recipe notes that you use more oil if you’re making during colder months, to keep from becoming too solid)

-- ½ tsp vanilla extract (make sure to read the label for gluten-free)
+- ½ teaspoon vanilla extract (make sure to read the label for gluten-free)

 - Preheat the oven to 350°F.